janet-dev/ci-milestone-project-2/README.md

 ## Future Features

-After asking the advice of other gamers and developers, further features are required:
+After asking for advice from mentor, other gamers and developers, further features could be implemented:

+* Instead of having a 'Start' and 'Replay' button, have only one button visible at a time.
+For example: have 'Start' only, visible on loading the game and after 'Start' is pressed, only have 'Replay' button visible.
+This will make the board much tidier.

 * show highest score attained so far by using **localStorage**
 	- [Window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage)